 AWS architecture for static websites

 Where do you host your static websites?
 You can deploy your static websites on an Amazon EC2 instance.
-But it is not be an ideal place if you have a more scalable, reliable and cost-effective option like Amazon S3.
+But it is not ideal if you have a more scalable, reliable, and cost-effective option like Amazon S3.
 Besides, you can distribute your content on your S3 bucket globally with Amazon CloudFront to serve it faster.

-Hence, our common architecture for static website will be like below:
+Hence, our typical architecture for a static website will be like below:

 - Amazon S3 bucket configured for static website hosting.
 We will be deploying this bucket using our pipeline.

 - Amazon CloudFront in front of the S3 bucket to distribute content globally.

 - Amazon Certificate Manager SSL certificate configured on CloudFront to encrypt data in transit.

 Why create a CI/CD pipeline?